← All posts

-In this guide, we’ll walk through how automation actually works in Google Ads.
-We’ll also look at the different tools available, so you can decide what fits best with how you work.
+In this guide, we'll walk through how to automate Google Ads using native rules, scripts, and third-party tools like Bïrch, so you can decide what fits how you work.

 How to use Google Ads automation